L'Africaine: Composition

 Since substantial revisions and excisions almost always occur during rehearsals, Meyerbeer requested the opera should not be given, if he died before it was produced.
 However, Minna Meyerbeer (his widow) and César-Victor Perrin (the director of the Opéra) appointed François-Joseph Fétis to edit the music for a performing version, and Mélesville to edit the libretto.
 Because the title L'Africaine was already well known to the general public, it was reinstated, and, to achieve consistency of this title with the Hindu references in the libretto, India was changed to Madagascar.
 The opera was greatly shortened, damaging some of the logic of the story.

 It was during the revisions by Fétis and his collaborators, including, besides Mélesville, Camille Du Locle, Germain Delavigne, and Marie-Joseph-François Mahérault, that the name of the character Yoriko was changed to Nélusko, the name of the high priest of Brahma (Zanguebar) was removed, and the spelling of Sélica was changed to Sélika.
 For the required ballet, which Meyerbeer had not provided, Fétis arranged two cut numbers (Sélika's Lullaby in Act 2 and the sailors' Ronde bachique of Act 3).
 He also moved a duet for Sélika and Nélusko from the Act 3 finale to Act 5.

 The music historian Robert Letellier has written that Fétis "on the whole reached an acceptable compromise between the presumed artistic wishes of Meyerbeer and the practical necessities of performance", but "retaining the historical figure of Vasco, as well as the Hindu religion depicted in Act 4, led to almost irreparable absurdity in the action because of the change in locations given for Acts 4 and 5 on the printed libretto in the vocal score (an island on the east coast of Africa) and in the full score (an island in the Indian archipelago)."
-Gabriela Cruz has published a detailed analysis of the historical context of the events of the opera and the opera setting itself.
+Gabriela Cruz has published detailed analyses of the compositional history, dramaturgy, material history and reception of the opera.

 Tim Ashley of The Guardian wrote:

 Fétis's alterations consisted largely of cuts and re-orderings, the aim of which, ostensibly, was to bring the opera within manageable length, and to improve narrative clarity, though the plot, by operatic standards, isn't that difficult. ...
 But Fétis's changes tone down Meyerbeer's clear-minded examination of the complex relationship between colonial and sexual exploitation.
 He makes Sélika acquiescent by shortening or removing scenes in which she is assertive.
 And he prettifies her suicide, which Meyerbeer intended as troubling.
 We don't know what changes Meyerbeer was planning: one hopes he would have sorted out the longueurs in the first two acts.
 But there's no doubt that Fétis did him a grave disservice.